-This year’s individual prizes include a custom pair of True goalie skates for the top fundraiser along with leg pads, a goalie mask, a glove and blocker and a stick for other top producers.
+This year’s individual prizes include a Custom Watches pair of True goalie skates for the top fundraiser along with leg pads, a goalie mask, a glove and blocker and a stick for other top producers.
 Prizes also are awarded automatically whenever goalies surpass certain fundraising thresholds.

 “We have majorly beefed up and updated the prizes for this year,” Hopewell said.
 “We have five top prizes to be awarded to goalies in both the U.S. and Canada; in the past, we had three.
 We also increased the fundraising-milestone prizes, so there are more opportunities for everyone to be rewarded for their amazing efforts.”